-When the need for remediation is identified, the student will meet with the corresponding course/module director within two (2) school days of written notification.
-(The posting of a failing grade on a written examination on Moodle will be considered written notification of the student.)
+When the need for remediation is identified, the student will meet with the corresponding course director within two (2) school days of written notification.
+(The posting of a failing grade on a written examination on Moodle will be considered written notification to the student.)

-The course/module director will be responsible for developing a formal documented remediation plan, which may include any or all of the following learning activities or any other actions that will assist the student in overcoming the identified deficiencies.
+The course director will be responsible for developing a formal documented remediation plan, which may include any or all of the following learning activities or any other actions that will assist the student in overcoming the identified deficiencies.
 Examples of remedial activities include:

-- a) Examination review/analysis - b) Individual or group tutorial instruction - c) Assigned topic(s) literature search and written abstraction, or summation of the information learned - d) Assigned case studies with written responses to study questions - e) Oral re-assessment - f) Other learning activities (videos, CME programs, etc.)
+- a) Examination review/analysis - b) Individual or group tutorial instruction

+- c) Assigned topic(s) literature search and written abstraction, or summation of the information learned - d) Assigned case studies with written responses to study questions - e) Oral re-assessment - f) Other learning activities (videos, CME programs, etc.)

 The student must also meet with their assigned faculty advisor within two days of the notification of need for remediation.
-The purpose of the meeting is to assess the student's overall program status and discuss/identify any external influences that may have contributed to their unsatisfactory progress.
-If a specific need for assistance is identified, the advisor will assist the student in locating/scheduling the needed assistance.
+The purpose of the meeting is to assess the student's overall program status and discuss any external influences that may have contributed to their unsatisfactory progress.
+If a specific need for assistance is identified, the advisor will provide a recommendation of which campus service(s) the student should consult with.

-A deadline for completion of the remediation activities will be established by the course/module director.
-Failure to successfully complete the required remediation will result in the assignment of a failing grade (F) for the course in which the remediation was required.
+A deadline for completion of the remediation activities will be established by the course director.
+Failure to successfully complete the required remediation will result in the assignment of a failing grade (F) for the course in which the remediation is required.